LaurenceMolloy/RepoDash/docs/userguide.md

 **EXAMPLE2: Pandas**

-Request pages 100 to 111 (12 pages) of issues from the Kubernetes repository and plot the last 6 months of issues list metrics.
+Request pages 100 to 111 (12 pages) of issues from the Pandas repository and plot the last 6 months of issues list metrics.

     python3 RepoDash.py -u pandas -r pandas -m 6 -f 100 -c 12